osmcode/pyosmium/doc/intro.rst

     print(sorted(h.hotels))

 Not only the object itself is a temporary reference.
-Also the tags, node and member lists must be copied, when they need to be store.
+Also the tags, node and member lists must be copied when they need to be stored.
 As a general rule, it is good practise to store as little information as possible.
 In the example above, we could have stored the tags of all objects and then done the filtering later but that would need much more memory.